Trademarked Colors: T-Mobile Magenta

 How T-Mobile Sets Itself Apart

-T-Mobile takes its magenta seriously.
-The company’s CEO John Legere always wears a magenta tee with the company logo on it.
+T-Mobile takes its magenta trademark color seriously.
+The company’s CEO John Legere always wears a tee in the color magenta with the company logo on it.
 He even dyed his hair magenta in 2019.

 Name Changes and More